Behavioral Medicine Service

 Behavioral Medicine fellows also participate within the Cancer Center’s Sexuality, Menopause, and Intimacy (SIMs) Clinic—a unique twice a month interprofessional clinic within the Department of Gynecology-Oncology.
 Here, fellows train side-by-side with a faculty gynecologist and a gynecology-oncology fellow and perform brief behavioral health consultations with women who have a history of cancer and whose primary concerns relate to sexuality, sexual functioning, body image, or menopause.

-During the inpatient Palliative Care rotation, fellows function as a member of the multidisciplinary palliative care consult team, attend daily rounds, and work closely with palliative care physicians, advanced practice nurses, social workers and chaplains.
+During the inpatient Palliative Care rotation, fellows function as a member of the multidisciplinary palliative care consult team, attend daily rounds, and work closely with palliative care physicians, advanced practice nurses, social workers, and chaplains.
 Fellows provide bedside consultation and brief evidence-based interventions to address issues related to pain, emotional distress and end-of-life.
 Training goals on this rotation include exposure to inpatient multidisciplinary team care, increased understanding of issues faced by individuals with advanced cancer approaching end of life, assessing goals of care, and the utilization of brief bedside therapies to address physical/emotional distress, mortality and existential issues.
-Fellows also have the opportunity to attend palliative care journal club meetings, disease specific tumor board meetings, Yale Cancer Center’s Grand Rounds, and Schwartz Rounds.
+Fellows also can attend palliative care journal club meetings, disease specific tumor board meetings, Yale Cancer Center’s Grand Rounds, and Schwartz Rounds.

 Sleep Medicine